radicle-dev/radicle.xyz/_guides/user.md

 Don't be afraid to do this on one of your existing public repositories!
-Because even if you aren't ready to use Radicle for code collaboration, it works great for distribution where you can establish a more decentralized "mirror" of your code, so to speak.
-A mirror that is *censorship resistant, sovereign, tamperproof, ungovernable -- except by you, and oh so magical*.
+Because even if you aren't ready to use Radicle for code collaboration, it works great for distribution.
+Radicle's network of seed nodes help propagate and host code, forming a decentralized, censorship resistant, and ungovernable distribution system.

 What `rad init` does is gather the essential details from you which are needed to initialize the repository into Radicle: the repository name, description, default branch (typically `main` or `master`), and whether it is public or private.

 Similar to how `git init` is used to initialize a Git repository, we use nomenclature you're familiar with so you don't go crazy.
 That'd be so cruel if